JamesPhilipPrice/3DEngine/README.md

 I have implemented a heightmap based terrain and it seems to work nicely, I just need to create a heightmap that will fit the current map design and then move it into position.
 Here is the current state of the height map terrain:
 <img src="Documentation_Assets/heightTerrain.png?raw=true"/>

+### Current development state:
+- All Stage one requirements met
+- All Stage two requirements met